gdagger/sql-challenge/README.md

 ## Data Engineering

 In pgAdmin, I created a database called "SQL-Challenge".
-I then created the table schema using SQL in PostgreSQL, in the following order so as to avoid issues with the foreign key references: titles, employees, salaries, departments, dept_emp, and dept_manager.
+I then created the table schema using SQL in PostgreSQL in the following order so as to avoid issues with the foreign key references: titles, employees, salaries, departments, dept_emp, and dept_manager.
 Once each table was created in the PostgreSQL database, I imported the data from the original CSVs into each table in the same order.
 The table schemata is saved in the [table_schemata.sql](/EmployeeSQL/table_schemata.sql) file in the assignment repository within the EmployeeSQL subdirectory.

 ---